Welcome to the MGA Register Home Page

 MGA merchandise: Our range of clothing, accessories, badges and books is produced each year to enhance the enjoyment of your MGA.
 These are sold at our events and by mail order.
 The most popular item is a reproduction of the original leather key fob.
 Click on the picture to see our merchandise shop

 Events: Registers have the duty to encourage the use of our cars.
 MGA Day is an annual event usually held at a stately home in the Midlands where upwards of 60 MGAs will gather.
-Our highly popular touring weekends are arranged twice each year, one in the Northern half of Great Britain, the other in the South.
-For the latest information go to our “Events” page.
+Also our highly popular touring weekends are arranged twice each year, one in the Northern half of Great Britain, the other in the South.
+For all the latest information go to our Events in 2022 page in the left hand column.

 History: Recording the development and achievements of specific cars is the remit of our Historian.
 The Register publishes books and magazine articles based on these records.
 Information is available to researchers on request